LukeShu/pico-fmt/README.md

       Error message strings always start with `%!(` and end with `)`.

+    + No need to worry about overflowing `PICO_PRINTF_NTOA_BUFFER_SIZE` or configuring that value;
+      pico-fmt does not use a buffer for rendering integers, and can handle integers of arbitrary rendered width.

  - **More featureful:**

     + New specifier characters (`%x`) may be registered with the